asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 4. Clustering
 5. Final Result Visualization (fig 5, 6, 7, table 1)

-From this R files execultion, 3 more CSV files will be generated to save the output of the real application:
+#### From this R files execultion, 3 more CSV files will be generated to save the output of the real application, *which would be used in the simulation of real data later*.

 1. mindiff_day1_nona.csv: The date list with collected temperature difference data.
 2. mindiff_state1_nona.csv: The unsmoothed raw data of daily absoluted temperature difference of 50 U.S. states.
 3. real_analysis_result.csv: Final clustering result from real data analysis

 #### The package "fiftystater" is used for clustering result visualization on U.S. map.
 It may be unavailable on CRAN, so I attached the achieved fold of the package, the "fiftystater_1.0.1.tar.gz" in the Github repository.
-If you are under Windows system, it would be easy to be installed.
+Please install it in R first before running the code If you are under Windows system, it would be easy to be installed.

+If you don't want to use this package, then please try package *usmap* and modify the map plotting code at part 5

 #### In addition, we create a function "ipak" at the beginning for checking the existance of the required package.
 If the packages do not exist in the system, then installation of the packages would start; otherwise, the package would just loaded.
 You would be able to see whether all the required packages have been loaded in the end